MULEDASTAGIRIREDDY/cmoscourse/README.md

 For any given Vin, the NMOS curve and PMOS load curve run in opposite directions on the same Vout axis.
 They must cross exactly once.
 That crossing point is the DC operating point of the inverter for that Vin — it gives the steady-state Vout.

-WHY does this work?
-The operating point is the condition where IdsP = -IdsN (KCL at the output node).
-Since we converted both curves to the IdsN axis, the operating point is wherever the NMOS IdsN curve and the PMOS load curve (which is already -IdsP = IdsN) are equal.
-That is simply where they intersect.

 Summary — Key Equations from This Lecture
 •Vout = Vdd + VdsP                    [PMOS x-axis substitution]